danielgroves/danielgroves.net/adventures-photography/_posts/2016-02-01-dartmoor-exmoor-gathering.md

 I continued upwards walking around the impressive tops of Great Links Tor before taking shelter at the far end, out of the wind.
 Here I took another look at the map, having decided to skip heading to _Green Tor_ as I had originally intended; from what I could see it didn't look like it would have much to offer photographically.

 I headed for the [disused railway line][disused_railway_line] which used to run between _Bridestowe_ railway station and the _[Rattlebrook Peatworks][dartefacts_rattlebrook]_[^2].
-This railway line was used to transport the peat bricks from the peatworks, using horse-drawn carts, only upgrading to a converted petrol truck in it's last days.
-Dartmoor is littered with such features, and the access tracks generally provide easy and fast access the the grounds of the old industrial works.
+This railway line was used to transport the peat bricks from the peatworks, using horse-drawn carts, only upgrading to a converted petrol truck in its last days.
+Dartmoor is littered with such features, and the access tracks generally provide easy and fast access to the grounds of the old industrial works.
 The ruins offered some form of shelter, and with a fast-flowing stream nearby where I could get some water, I decided to use this spot for a lunch stop.

 Things get a little harder after the old peatworks as the ground become saturated once again.
 The area is clearly well trafficked through with a mixture of old wooden planks and stepping stones at the worst areas which makes crossing the majority of the bogs relatively trivial, even with a full backpacking load.
 I can only imagine this area is where they used to cut the peat from, and the stones were used to allow the workers to move around while the planks are clearly newer additions.